Configuring PHP, Apache, MySQL, and Xdebug for PHP development in MAC OS X

 an alternative option would be to use the

-MySQL Administrator,
+MySQL Workbench,

 which provides an intuitive GUI interface for performing administrative operations